Learn-Write-Repeat/Open-contributions/Bommidi_Python_OOPS.md

 Data abstraction is achieved through encapsulation.
 So that's why, Data abstraction and encapsulation both are often used as synonyms.

-Abstraction is used to hide internal details and show onlty functionalities.
-Abstracting something means to give names to things so that the name captures the core of what a function or a whole prograam does.
+Abstraction is used to hide internal details and show only functionalities.
+Abstracting something means to give names to things so that the name captures the core of what a function or a whole program does.